 - Preheat the oven to 350°F (175°C).
 This ensures even cooking and a golden, bubbly top.

-- Prepare the pineapple base: Drain two cans of pineapple chunks or crushed pineapple, reserving about 1/4 cup of the juice.
-In a large mixing bowl, combine the pineapple, 1/2 cup of sugar, and 2 tablespoons of flour.
-Mix until evenly coated.
+- Prepare the Pineapple Base: Drain two cans of pineapple chunks or crushed pineapple, reserving 1/4 cup of the juice, and mix them with 1/2 cup of sugar and 2 tablespoons of flour until evenly coated in a large bowl.

 - Layer the ingredients: Spread the pineapple mixture evenly in a greased 9×13-inch baking dish.